aeoness/swipe-sculpt/README.md

 ---

-> *Inspired by the multi-instance Wall UI layout originally pioneered by jojoe77777 and the Minecraft speedrunning community.*
+> *Inspired by the multi-instance "wall" UI from the Minecraft speedrunning community (Julti, SeedQueue, and related tools).*